Gamebook Tracker

 Right-click menu

-High and Low markings are stored with the graph data and persist across sessions.
-They can be set on any section, including ones not yet mapped.
+High and Low priority markings are saved with your map data and remembered across sessions.
+You can set them on any section, even ones not yet mapped.

 Section notes

-Any section can have a text note attached (e.g. "need the brass key to reach this").
-Right-click the node and choose Edit note.
-Nodes with a note display a small green book icon.
-Hover over the node to see the note text in the tooltip.
+Any section can have a text note attached — for example, "need the brass key to reach this".
+Right-click the dot and choose Edit note.
+Dots with a note show a small green book icon.
+Hover over the dot to read the note in a tooltip.

 Dice roller

-A collapsible dice panel sits in the bottom-left corner of the graph area while you are in the tracker.
-Click the Dice header (or the arrow button) to collapse or expand it — the collapsed/expanded state is remembered across sessions.
+A collapsible dice panel sits in the bottom-left corner of the map while you're in the tracker.
+Click the Dice header (or the arrow button) to collapse or expand it — the collapsed/expanded position is remembered across sessions.

-The dice count and last throw are saved per run.
-When you switch between runs or return to a run later, the panel restores exactly what you had.
-Viewing a completed run shows its saved dice state.
+The dice count and your last throw are saved per playthrough.
+When you switch between runs or come back to one later, the dice panel restores exactly what you had.
+Viewing a completed playthrough shows its saved dice results.

 Stats (sidebar)